Mayor’s Event

 Mayor's Event

 Implementing Equity, Diversity and Inclusion (EDI) in a work place specifically starts with leadership.
 The tone and example that leaders of communities and organizations set is essential.
 Remembering that disability is the largest minority group when thinking about EDI is also essential.
-This year Capital Region Mayors pledged their commitment to Diversity and Inclusion in their communities and workplaces.
-The pledge videos were sponsored by Pan Disability Connection and Baat Cheet Films.

 On a national scale, there is more innovation coming out of Alberta than any other province when it comes to Inclusive Workplaces.
 This innovation coincides with the recent investment and development in diversified industries, including a soon to be flourishing tech sector.
 To make space for great innovation, comes the need to evaluate areas that have room for growth, and this starts with our leaders!
 Join other leaders and changemakers to strengthen our workplaces and communities through Equity, Diversity and Inclusion.